Table of Contents

 Differential diagnosis

-- Castleman disease: plasma cell variant
+- Castleman disease, plasma cell variant

-- Lymphoplasmacytic lymphoma: also has neoplastic small lymphocytes
+- Also has neoplastic small lymphocytes

-- Reactive plasmacytosis: often follicular hyperplasia, no light chain restriction
+- No light chain restriction